toscawidgets/tw2.core/docs/standalone.rst

                 character = twf.TextField()
                 actor = twf.TextField()

-Before we explain this code, browse to ``http://localhost:8000/movie`` to see how the form looks.
+Before we explain this code, restart the application and browse to ``http://localhost:8000/movie`` to see how the form looks.
 Have a go an entering values and submitting; notice the difference when you specify a title compared to not.

 The `FormPage` widget adds functionality beyond `Page` in that it handles POST requests and redisplays the form on validation failures.
 The `TableForm` widget displays the form, including the submit button, and does the table layout.
 The form fields are specified in a fairly self-explanatory manner, noting that validation is specified for `title`.
 Here, `GridLayout` is used as a kind of sub-form, which allows multiple cast members to be specified.